-Step 5: Start The Home Search Process
+5. Start The Home Search Process

 Once you’ve met with your real estate agent to discuss what you’re looking for, it’s time to begin house hunting.
 As you browse, keep your priorities in mind.
-Remember it’s highly unlikely any listing will perfectly match your dream home, so try not to be too picky until you see the houses in person.
+It’s highly unlikely any listing will perfectly match your dream home, so try not to be too picky until you see the houses in person.

-Tour Different Areas And Houses
+Touring Different Areas And Houses

 - The size, style and physical condition of the home

 - The neighborhood the home is in

 Although a house in poorer condition may seem like a steal, remember that you could be the one who will be left to make repairs.
 Even homes with outdated appliances can be a nuisance because you’re the one who will ultimately have to pay to replace them – so be realistic as you view each house and thoughtfully consider what you’re willing to live with and what your budget can cover.

 When you find a home you want to buy, it’s time to begin the process of making an offer.
 Ask your real estate agent to run a comparative market analysis to determine a fair price based on recent sales of similar homes in the area.
 The longer a house has been on the market, the more power you may have to negotiate.

 Beyond the price you plan to offer, you should speak to your real estate agent about whether it makes sense to include any contingencies in your offer.
 A contingency is a stipulation included in an offer that states that the buyer is free to break the contract without any repercussions if a particular condition is not met.